 Deny from 192.168.205 Deny from unwanted-domain.com unwanted-domain-2.com Deny from domain-part

 cPanel gives you the ability to block specific IP’s from viewing and accessing your website. the following is the steps to add IP addresses to your server to block them from accessing your site.

 - Login into your cPanel.

-- Navigate to the Security setion and click IP Deny Manager.
+Navigate to the Security section and click the IP Blocker icon.
 The following table explains what formats you can use to block Ips.

-Now you will see the IP address in the list of current IP's that are blocked and the IP will not be allowed to access your site.
+Now you will see the IP address in the blocked list.
+The IP will not be allowed to access your site.